anitasaraswati/MSSAkit/README.md

 ## Readme and User Guide

-The 'MSSAkit' package implements Multivariate Singular Spectrum Analysis (MSSA) as the main function in python.
-It implements also the Monte Carlo hypothesis to test the significance of the MSSA decompositions.
+The 'MSSAkit' package implements Multivariate Singular Spectrum Analysis (MSSA) as the main function in Python.
+It also implements the Monte Carlo hypothesis to test the significance of the MSSA decompositions.

 The methodology is based on:
 Groth, A., Feliks, Y., Kondrashov, D. and Ghil, M., 2017.
 Interannual variability in the North Atlantic ocean’s temperature field and its association with the wind stress forcing.
 Journal of Climate, 30(7), pp.2655-2678 (https://doi.org/10.1175/JCLI-D-16-0370.1).